McKinsey exec faces questions on opioid, FDA consulting work

 The Oversight Committee scrutinized McKinsey’s work on three dozen FDA contracts worth more than $65 million, stretching from 2008 to 2021.

 At a separate Senate hearing Tuesday, the head of FDA’s drug center director told lawmakers McKinsey’s work was about “organizational design and did not entail involvement in product regulation.”
-The agency currently has no contracts with McKinsey.
+The agency currently has no contracts with McKinsey, she noted.

 The House report did not conclude that McKinsey’s FDA consulting resulted in lighter regulation of OxyContin or any other opioids.